redfiretim/BoredAPI_VueJS_ActivityGenerator/README.md

 ## What this application is about:
 ```
 This Front-end web application lets you randomly generate and activity to do when you are bored.
-Or lets you set parameter to find more specific types of activities.
+Is also lets you set parameters to find more specific types of activities.

 It uses the Bored API to generate the data.
 Axios to handle the requests and